rafacm/tapas2go/README.md

 2. Send a tweet to [@Tapas2Go](https://twitter.com/Tapas2Go) mentioning the word "menu"
 3. To order something tweet as follows, for example, `@Tapas2Go oder tortilla calamares`

-Please note that the first time you run this application, your *local* app will process
+Please note that the first time you run this application, your *local* app will process all tweets mentioning @Tapas2Go.
+We will fix this ASAP.

 # Warning!